contentauth/c2pa-python/docs/native-resources-management.md

 ### Why garbage collection is not enough for native memory

 This system works well for pure Python objects, but native memory sits outside of it entirely.
 The garbage collector sees the Python wrapper object (e.g. a `Reader` instance) and tracks references to it, but it has no visibility into the native memory that the wrapper's `_handle` attribute points to.
-It does not know the size of that native allocation, cannot tell when it is no longer needed, and will not call the native library's `c2pa_free` function to release it.
-If the Python wrapper is collected without first calling `c2pa_free`, the native memory leaks.
-If `c2pa_free` is called twice on the same pointer, the process crashes.
+Memory allocated by native libraries is invisible to the garbage collector: it does not know the size of that native allocation, cannot tell when it is no longer needed, and will not call the native library's `c2pa_free` function to release it.
+If the Python wrapper of those native resources is collected without first calling `c2pa_free`, the native memory is never released and leaks.

 ### Why `__del__` is not reliable enough

-Python does offer `__del__` as a hook that runs when an object is collected, and `ManagedResource` uses it as a fallback.
-But `__del__` cannot be relied on as the primary cleanup mechanism: its timing is unpredictable, it may not run at all during interpreter shutdown, and other Python implementations (PyPy, GraalPy) that do not use reference counting make its behavior even less deterministic.
+Python does offer `__del__` as a hook that runs when an object is collected (finalizer), and `ManagedResource` uses it as a fallback to possibly clean up leftover resources at that point.
+But `__del__` cannot be relied on as the primary cleanup mechanism: its timing is unpredictable (due to being called when the garbage collection runs, which is non-deterministic itself), it may not run at all during interpreter shutdown, and other Python implementations (PyPy, GraalPy) that do not use reference counting make its behavior even less deterministic.

 In CPython, `__del__` runs synchronously when the last reference to an object disappears, which in simple cases happens at a predictable point (e.g. when a local variable goes out of scope).
 But if the object is part of a reference cycle, its reference count never reaches zero on its own.
 The cycle collector must discover and break the cycle first, and it runs periodically rather than immediately.
 An object caught in a cycle might sit in memory for an arbitrary amount of time before `__del__` fires.
 CPython's cycle collector does not guarantee an order when finalizing groups of objects in a cycle, so `__del__` methods that depend on other objects in the same cycle may find those objects already partially torn down.
 During interpreter shutdown, the situation is even less reliable: CPython clears module globals and may collect objects in an arbitrary order, and `__del__` methods that reference global state (like the `_lib` handle to the native library) can fail silently because those globals have already been set to `None`.
 PyPy and GraalPy use tracing garbage collectors (which periodically walk the object graph to find unreachable objects, rather than tracking individual reference counts) instead of reference counting, so `__del__` does not run when the last reference disappears.
 It runs at some later point when the GC happens to trace that region of the heap, which could be seconds or minutes later, or not at all if the process exits first.

-`ManagedResource` is the internal base class that handles this.
-Every class that holds a native pointer inherits from it.
+`ManagedResource` is the internal base class that handles managed resources, especially their lifecycle and clean-up.
+Every class that holds a native pointer should inherit from it.

 ## Class hierarchy